 Amaya, "He did them to sell, to make money."

 Oceane, "I don't know why he painted those, but it wasn't something he felt, it was just painting."

 We walk to the Mutter Museum, it turns out to be a study in gruesome, like a circus sideshow.
 Still, Oceane doesn't flinch at the misshapen faces, conjoined torsos, giant and dwarf skeletons.
-We spend a bit over an hour and decide a return to more normal superficiality is in order.
+We spend a bit over an hour and decide a return to more ordinary superficiality is in order.

 Janah, "I wonder if you would get the last thing they felt?
 Just before they died, I mean.
 When you touch someone, you get what they feel at that moment, right?"

 Oceane, "I guess so, they feel happy, sad, upset, mad, a lot of it shows in their faces, anyone can see it.
 I can tell if they feel something besides what their face says, and if I touch them it's stronger.
 When Amaya fusses at Dasha she looks mad, but I touch her and she is full of caring, she isn't really angry."

 Of course, we all know that Amaya's blustering is dramatics, none of us would ever take it at face value, particularly not Dasha.
 The twins are impervious to threats, shouts, any other nastiness targets tell them rolls right off.
 They don't get angry, feel insulted, embarrassed or humiliated.
 They came to us that way, it's coincidental that the rest of us are pretty much the same.
 People's opinions are of no consequence, never let someone else decide what you think of yourself.
 If you’re like most people, you berate yourself quite sufficiently, self sadism.

 We spend two hours meandering, let Oceane soak up something besides the apartment at home, take time for tea.

 I check in with Dasha, Did you follow?